 Having many years experience in the recruitment industry, we know that our clients can find the whole recruitment process extremely complex, extended and costly.

-As we mentioned in our last blog, you need to pre select your candidates as you don’t need to interview (or won’t have time to) every single candidate that applies for a job with your business so you have to short list the candidates; then you can move onto the Assessing Candidates stage and this is where you look at the candidates you have short-listed and you identify their ability to complete the role within your business
+You need to pre select your candidates as you don’t need to (or won’t have time to) interview every single candidate that applies for a job with your business so you have to short list the candidates; then you can move onto the Assessing Candidates stage and this is where you look at the candidates you have short-listed and you identify their ability to complete the role within your business